JimSeker/drawing/README.md

 <b>DrawDemo2</b> uses a customview to draw on a canvas.
 There is also a touch listener, to draw blocks.

-<b>drawDemo3</b> uses a surfaceview.
-Since a surface is for "animated" drawing, an alien moves accross the screen.
-The user touches it and it moves to a new location.

 <b>GameDemo</b> is a very simple space invaders like game using a surfaceview.

 <b>GraphicOverlayDemo</b> is an example of how to create a customview to draw on other views.

 <b>TextureViewDemo</b> is an example of how to draw on a surface (via a canvas) of a TextureView.
 It uses a thread to update the moving block.
+It shows to use an extended textureView or how use all the code in the main.

+<b>SurfaceViewDemo</b> uses a surfaceview.
+Since a surface is for "animated" drawing, an alien moves accross the screen.
+The user touches it and it moves to a new location.
+It shows to use an extended surfaceview or all it in the activity.

 <b>legacy</b><br>
 DrawDemo uses a canvas to draw on, then display via an imageview and  is no longer updated<BR>